-During normal operation the fuel gas stream generated by the downstream hydrogen purification system, typically pressure swing adsorption (PSA) tail gas, provides the majority of the firing duty requirement.
+During normal operation the fuel gas stream generated by the downstream hydrogen purification system, typically PSA tail gas, provides the majority of the firing duty requirement in most steam methane reforming (SMR) designs.
 An auxiliary fuel gas is adjusted to make up the balance of the firing duty required to maintain the appropriate operating temperature.

 Firing control performance and temperature stability can be improved through implementation of advanced controls features.
-The use of feed-forward controllers or model predictive controllers can adjust firing to respond to changes in variables such as process feed rate, combustion air flow and temperature, and PSA tail gas flow and heating value.
+Feed-forward controllers or model predictive controllers can adjust firing to respond to changes in variables such as process feed rate, combustion air flow and temperature, fuel flow, and fuel heating value.